Jack Frost (detective): Radio plays

 The character first appeared in a radio play entitled Three Days of Frost first transmitted on BBC Radio 4 on 12 February 1977, which is a re-telling of Wingfield's "Frost at Christmas" (the novel had yet to be published).
 He was portrayed by Leslie Sands.
 The character's second appearance was also on BBC Radio 4, in a play entitled A Touch of Frost, also based on Wingfield's second novel of the same name, transmitted on 6 February 1982.
 In the second radio play the character was portrayed by Derek Martin.

 Novels

 Wingfield published six novels about DI Frost, starting with Frost at Christmas in 1984.

 Between 2011 and 2017, four Frost books were published under the name James Henry, with the approval of the Estate of R.D.
 Wingfield.
 In the case of First Frost, this pseudonym refers to James Gurbutt and Henry Sutton, but in Fatal Frost, Morning Frost and Frost at Midnight it refers to Gurbutt only.
 These are all prequels to the Wingfield novels.
 The first three books are set between 1981 and November 1982 when Frost was a Detective Sergeant, and Frost at Midnight is set in August 1983, when Frost is a Detective Inspector.
-The two latest--and so far last--Frost books are by Denny Miller.
+The two latest—and so far last—Frost books are by Danny Miller.